Writing Teacher Resources

 Runs January to June 30th every year.
 Students write a short story on any theme of no more than 1,000 words.
 Past winning stories are online and can be used as a teaching resource with permission.
 Judging criteria is listed on the rules page.
 NOTE: Please make sure that your students follow the entry rules and submission guidelines or their stories will not be judged.
 Learn More

-Annual Junior Authors Poetry Contest (New for 2013)
+Annual Junior Authors Poetry Contest – FREE to Enter!

 Polly Wants to Be a Writer

 The YA novel Polly Wants to Be a Writer: The Junior Authors Guide to Writing and Getting Published was designed with the classroom in mind.
 If you are teaching fiction writing to your students, this book is a must-have.
 It will satisfy both your fiction reading and writing component.
-If you are looking to purchase a classroom set of 20+ books, the best place to order from is the publisher’s bookstore.
-The retail price is lower than most bookstores at $14.99 CAD, plus a much higher royalty comes back to LTC which allows us to keep doing what we do: help young writers.
 Learn More

 Annual Polly Prize for Creative Writing

 Every year a prize of $250 is given to a young writer for achievement in creative writing.
 Please encourage your students to apply.
-The deadline is August 31st.
+The deadline is September 30th and only LTC Insider+ Members qualify to enter.
 Learn More

 Polly Step-by-Step Writing Workbooks